code0monkey1/courses-react-typescript-fullstackopen/README.md

       // This is the `discriminated union`, discriminating of the basis of the attribute `kind` type CoursePart = CoursePartBasic | CoursePartGroup | CoursePartBackground;
     ```

+#### _Type Narrowing discriminated union values_ :

+   > We have a problem here !!
+   >
+   > TypeScript will only allow an operation (or attribute access) if it is _valid for every member of the union._
+   >
+   > So how do we go about solving this issue ?
+   >
+   >_The solution is to narrow the union with code...
+Narrowing occurs when TypeScript can deduce a more specific type for a value based on the structure of the code._

+**One handy way to narrow these kinds of types in TypeScript is to use switch case expressions.**